Schedule holiday shifts

 - To configure this shift to be active until a certain date, select Date, and then select the last day that this shift should be active.

-The following figure illustrates the settings required to create a shift that is active all holidays from 9 AM to 5 PM.
-This holiday shift is active for all site holidays that occur between January 1st, 2015 and December 31st, 2015.
+The following figure illustrates the setting required to create a shift that is active for all holidays from 9 AM to 5 PM.
+This holiday shift is active for all site holidays that occur between January 1, 2018 and December 31, 2018.

 When a group is configured to use holidays the default behavior is for regular shifts to be off-duty on holidays.
 Holiday shifts are then used to define coverage on holiday days.